 To let your mobile app process payments for physical goods there are a plenty of payment gateways.

-They are off-the-shelf merchant services that allow to transmit transaction information to acquiring banks and responses from issuing banks whether a transaction is approved or declined.
+They are off-the-shelf merchant services that allow transmitting transaction information to acquiring banks and responses from issuing banks whether a transaction is approved or declined.
 The payment gateways process the credit card transaction data through their APIs.
-To put it simply, payment gateway facilitates a payment transaction and communication within banks.
+To put it simply, payment gateway facilitates a payment transaction and communication with banks.

 While using payment gateway you should consider the security as an integral component because it operates with sensitive data such as credit card numbers and personal information.
 According to Payment Card Industry (PCI) Data Security Standard (DSS), it is not allowed to store credit card numbers on a retailer's point-of-sale terminal or in its databases after a transaction.